UofT-DSI/visualization/02_activities/assignments/assignment_1.md

   22 - 01 - 2026
 Visuals should be reproducible.

+  27 - 01 - 2026
+Visuals should be accesible to color blind people.
+Avoiding overwhelming users.
+Select the font and do the figure while being mindful for people suffering from dylexia.

 ### Why am I doing this assignment?:

 - This ongoing assignment ensures active participation in the course, and assesses the learning outcomes: